A QUICK GUIDE TO TASMANIA’S CAPITAL

 Seafood eateries are aplenty here and serve fabulous fresh food.
 I recommend Fish Frenzy, for ‘eat-in’ or ‘take-away’.

-Saturday is market day at Salamanca place, where hundreds of stalls sell all manner of goods and foods.
-An iconic Hobart attraction here not to be missed, even if just for the atmosphere and to have a browse.
+Saturday is market day at Salamanca place, where hundreds of stalls sell all manner of local Tasmanian goods and foods.
+An iconic Hobart attraction here not to be missed, even if just for the atmosphere and a browse.

 Battery Point is just up the hill from Salamanca Place and is one of the oldest and most charming parts of Hobart.
 Originally a maritime village in the 1800’s, it’s now one of the most sought after real estate locations.